ai/size-limit/README.md

    ]
    ```

-Each section in the config could have options:
+Each section in the config can have these options:

 * **path**: relative paths to files.
 The only mandatory option.
   It could be a path `"index.js"`, a [pattern] `"dist/app-*.js"`